lelandjmurrin/lelandjmurrin.github.io/index.md

 [![View Blog Post](https://img.shields.io/badge/NYCDSA-View_Blog_Post-blue)](https://nycdatascience.com/blog/student-works/capstone/acquisition-due-dilligence-automation-for-smaller-firms/)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/lelandjmurrin/Acquisition_Due_Dilligence_Capstone_Project.git)

 The creation of a methodology to automate the due diligence process for acquiring small or midsize target firms.
 This allows for more informed decision-making on these firms, similar to what would be performed for larger ones, but with far less overhead.
-I served as a lead on a project commissioned by an accounting firm to propose innovative data science automation methods such as PCA, KMeans, and ARIMA.
+I served as a lead on a project commissioned by an accounting firm to propose innovative data science automation methods.

 <center><img src="images/Fig2 - Capstone.png"/></center>

 ---
-### Pandemic Effects on the Ames Housing Market and Lifestyle: RF, GradientBoosting, GeoPandas, API, and A/B Testing
+### Pandemic Effects on the Ames Housing Market and Lifestyle: RF, GradientBoosting, GeoPandas, REST API, and A/B Testing

 [![View Blog Post](https://img.shields.io/badge/NYCDSA-View_Blog_Post-blue)](https://nycdatascience.com/blog/student-works/machine-learning/pandemic-effects-on-the-ames-housing-market-and-lifestyle/)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/lelandjmurrin/Ames_Housing_Project)